kevintine/personal-website-api/app/blogs/BuildingThisWebsite.md

 Next on the other hand is a full stack React framework.
 This builds upon the react library to give us full stack features like server side rendering, static site generation, routing and API handling.
 It simplifies common web development patterns

 Use Next when you desire

 - Search engine optimization and performance.
-Next uses server side rendering or static site generation which helps in Google's search engine optimization as well as faster load times.
-Examples include ecommerce, marketing sites, blogs or news sites.
+Next uses server side rendering or static site generation which helps in Google's search engine optimization as well as faster load times Examples include ecommerce, marketing sites, blogs or news sites.
 - You want a full stack web application out of the box.
 Initializing a Next project creates you backend and frontend features out of the box.
 - Next also has the ability to scale it's applications where performance is a priority.